-grew out of a need for quality
+The Antiques Almanac grew out of a need for quality

 information about antiques collecting for beginning and intermediate

 collectors.
 Antiques and collectibles dealers are also welcome to browse

-the articles and such in this e-zine, but the main purpose is to correctly
+the articles and such on this site, but the main purpose is to correctly

 bitten by this pleasant creature, nothing—no bug repellent or 12-step